Real-Time Audio Visualization Engine - "audio_vis"

 Each shader preset is a directory containing a frag.glsl and an optional spec.cfg.
 On startup, the engine loads all preset directories, compiles each shader with an injected header providing uniforms, SSBOs, coordinate helpers, and a built-in bitmap font.
 Invalid presets are flagged and displayed using a built-in error shader that renders the error message directly on screen.

 The spec parser supports a key-value format with comments, enum values by name or index, and math expressions for buffer sizes.
 Expressions can reference runtime variables like WINDOW_WIDTH, SAMPLE_RATE, and FFT_SIZE, allowing buffer sizes to adapt dynamically to the display and audio environment.
 The expression evaluator handles addition, subtraction (clamped to zero), multiplication, division (with zero-check), and parenthesized grouping, with all intermediate math in double precision before truncating the final result to an unsigned integer.
+The feedback buffer size can even utilize the customFFTSize variable which is made by an expression as well.

 Error Handling Philosophy

-A core design goal was that nothing the user does in their shader or config file should crash the engine.
+A core design goal was that nothing the user does in their shader or config file should ever crash the engine.
 Shader compile errors, spec parse errors, missing files, deleted directories, and invalid buffer sizes all result in on-screen error messages rather than segfaults or silent failures.
 The error shader renders text using the built-in CP437 bitmap font, with the character array and length cached so the GPU upload only happens when the message changes.

 Buffer sizes are clamped against both a hardcoded maximum and the GPU's reported GL_MAX_SHADER_STORAGE_BLOCK_SIZE.
-SSBO binding count is checked at startup against the engine's requirement of 6 bindings.
+SSBO binding count is checked at startup against the engine's requirement of seven bindings.
 Texture paths are validated to reject directory traversal before any filesystem access.

 Results From Profiling